mwmitchell/disco/README.md

 # disco

-Simple Solr utilities for your favorite language.
+Simple Solr utilities functions in your favorite programming language.

 # use
+project.clj:

-project.clj: [disco "1.0.0-SNAPSHOT"]
+  [disco "1.0.0-SNAPSHOT"]

+code:

   (require '[disco.q :as q])
   (q/query "testing" :slop 2)

+Checkout the tests for more samples...

 ## License